Susuqu/DailySummary/README.md

 # LiteratureSummary
-Summarize some of the literature that I have read that can inspire me.
+- Summarize some of the literature that I have read that can inspire me.
+- Summary good idea & new technology from conferences.